Date to be confirmed, Leeds

 We are planning for this training to be delivered face to face.

-The next course will be next spring and the date will be released in January 2022.
+The next course will be in the spring and the date will be released later in January.

 Times: 9:30 AM – 4:30 PM

 Fee: £395 plus VAT for 1 person

 Over 80% of sewage sludge produced in the UK is treated by anaerobic digestion and advanced anaerobic digestion.
 The biogas produced is a renewable energy source and can be used to generate electricity and heat or converted into biomethane for grid injection, whilst the biosolids produced are generally dewatered and applied to land.

 Operators and managers are faced with the challenges of increasing energy production whilst minimising the costs associated with digestate disposal/recycling.
 There are many factors that influence the financial balance.
 With the advent of 2020 and a competitive bioresources market delivering upon innovation and efficiency, now more than ever it is vital to understand revenue and cost drivers at the site and business levels.

 This course is aimed at operators, optimisers, process scientists and managers in the wastewater/sewage sludge sector.